aaron-mcgrath-adp/book-reader/README.md

 Simply type or copy/paste your file location into the file path field, then simply choose your method of splitting words.

 The program works by reading a file line, by line.
 Each line is then split into "words", for which basic statistics are built up.
-We have 3 methods that will take a line of text and strip the "words" from each line.
+We have 4 methods that will take a line of text and strip the "words" from each line.

 - Regex
 - String Split()
 - String Tokenizer
+- Custom

 Once selected and configured with the regex/tokens, simply hit the __Scan Book__ button.
 Most of the available stats are shown on screen, but a further output dump can now be seen on the command line;
 ````